Photo credit: Ian Moodie

-More information: The secret world of bird baths
+For more information, please see the Australian Geographic website: The secret world of bird baths

 You can easily buy a pre-made pond and set it up in just one day.
-Frogs eat insects like mozzies, so they are great friends to have in your garden on summer nights, and you can enjoy their calls through the day and night.
+Frogs eat insects like mosquitoes, so they are great friends to have in your garden on summer nights, and you can enjoy their calls through the day and night.

 Native bee house

 Australia has over 1,700 different types of native bees looking for places to live!
 They are small, cute and help pollinate our Australian plants.

 As we have lost a lot of our plants and bushland in our city, native bees don’t have anywhere to live.
 You can help by hanging a bee hotel in your garden.
 They are fun and easy to make and you’ll enjoy seeing bees using their new digs.

 How to make a bee hotel suitable for a range of different native bees

 Make a native bee hotel and attract native bees into your garden